Alexander Aizenshtat is an artist and philosopher who never fails to amaze with his creativity and unusual life story.

 In 2016, works by Alexander Aizenshtat were exhibited in the Pushkin State Museum of Fine Arts.
 The curators were Irina Antonova, Museum President, and Andrey Tolstoy, Director of the Research Institute of Theory and History of Fine Arts of the Russian Academy of Arts (RAKh).
 The latter noted that "Alexander is a man with a gift of genius, having all the abilities of painting, coloring, and composition."

 In November 2016, an exhibition of Aizenshtat's works took place in the Tretyakov Gallery on Krymsky Val.
 Zelfira Tregulova, the Director of the Tretyakov Gallery, a fine art expert, and the curator of the exhibition, observed the "great dramatic expression" of the artist's works, with his typical complex references to the heritage of both European expressionism and the Russian artistic tradition, together with the vast experience of the 20th century.

 The art of Alexander Aizenshtat attracts attention from major fine art experts and art historians.
-To the Doctor of Fine Arts and academician at RAKh Alexander Yakimovich, the works of Aizenshtat's resemble those of Rembrandt in the force of impact and the profundity of artistic images.
-In his article for "Collection.
-Art and Culture" Journal, he states that Alexander Aizenshtat is an "enigmatic artist, who never fails to amaze."
+To the Doctor of Fine Arts and academician at RAKh Alexander Yakimovich, the works of A. Aizenshtat's resemble those of Rembrandt in the force of impact and the profundity of artistic images.
+In his article for 'Collection.
+Art and Culture' Journal, he states that Aizenshtat is an "enigmatic artist, who never fails to amaze."

 "In the history of world art, every stage had prominent artists, who cannot be compared," Irina Antonova says.
 "Alexander Aizenshtat does not follow somebody's school, but creates a world of his own."
 Professor Andrey Lvovich Yurganov identifies Alexander Aizenshtat as the founder of a new movement in world fine arts - metaphysical expressionism.